mwpardue/old_qmk_firmware/keyboards/crkbd/c4/c4conversion.md

 The OLED screens are controlled via I2C, regardless of whether I2C is enabled elsewhere in the firmware or not.
 For I2C to work on STM32-based controllers you have to have a 4.7Kohm pull-up resistor on both I2C lines on both controllers.
 This means soldering a resistor from the Bonsai's (3.3V) pin to the Bonsai's (B9) pin and another from (3.3V) to (B6).
 Again, you can solder to the jumper pads which affords easier access.

 ## MCU Installation
 It may be easier to complete the resistor installation after the Bonsai C4 has been soldered/socketed to the CRKBD, but can be done in either order.
-Installation is no different than any other MCU, except that you won't have Bonsai pins (B7) or (3.3V) directly connected to the CRKBD board, unless your LEDs run on 3.3v as noted in the RGB LED section.
+Installation is no different than any other MCU, except that you won't have Bonsai pins (B7) or (3.3V) directly connected to the CRKBD board.

+Please note that the resistors soldered on top of the MCU adds a fair amount of height.
+On my board I had been using Pro-Micros with socketed OLED screens.
+After installing the C4 and resistors the legs on the OLED screens were no longer tall enough to sit comfortably on top of the controller and I had to de-solder the legs and install taller legs.
+I also had to have 12mm standoffs for the OLED covers instead of the standard 10mm that come with the KeyHive acrylic plates.
+It may be possible to install the resistors underneath the PCB by running (3.3V) to an unused pad, just like (A10) to [D3] for RGB data, thereby keeping a lower profile.
+This method of installation is untested and would require study of the [corne v3 PCB schematics](https://github.com/foostan/crkbd/tree/main/corne-cherry/pcb) and testing on your own.

 ## Summary (TLDR)
 To summarize, when finished you should have the following:
-- A jumper wire from the Bonsai (A10) pin to the CRKBD's [D3] pad, if your RGB LEDs require 5v power.
-If 3.3v is enough for your LEDs then you can go direct from (B7) to [D3].
-Your config.h must be altered accordingly.
+- A jumper wire from the Bonsai (A10) pin to the CRKBD's [D3] pad.
 - Bonsai (5V) pin connected to the CRKBD's [RAW] pad and jumpered under the PCB from the CRKBD's [RAW] pad to the CRKBD's [VCC] pad.
 - A 4.7K pull-up resistor from the Bonsai's (3.3V) pin to the Bonsai's (A15) pin on one MCU.
 - If using OLED screens, then you should have soldered a 4.7K pull-up resistor from the Bonsai's (3.3V) pin to Bonsai's (B6) pin and another from (3.3V) to (B9), on both controllers.